truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 The default certificate is 0.
 You can use the default as the **Certificate** if no other specific certificate is available.

 ### Storage Configuration Settings
-You can add one or more shares in the **Storage Configuration** section.
+Create one or more shares in the **Storage Configuration** section.
+For the application to work, create at least one share.
 Click **Add** for each share you want to create.
 Each share must have a unique name.